acdurrence/Course-Eval/README.md

 - Filename: **page_search.php**

 ```
-Retrieves all available subjects for dropbown and generates a webpage.
+Description: Retrieves all available subjects for dropbown and generates a webpage.

-Based on the user's selection from the dropdown,
+Based on the user's selection from the dropdown, the page

-the page makes an AJAX request to ajax.search.php to get all available courses.
+makes an AJAX request to ajax.search.php to get all available courses.
 ```

 - Filename: **ajax.search.php**

 ```
-Retrieves all of the available courses for a given subject.
+Description: Retrieves all of the available courses for a given subject.

 Parameters: action, searchType, subject
 ```